Sergo2020/Neural_Automata_pytorch/readme.md

 <h2>Growing Neural Cellular Automata</h2>

-Reconstruction of [1] in pytorch with CNN, as suggested by the author in [2].
+Reconstruction of [1] in pytorch with CNN model, as suggested by the author in [2].
 Model is capable of growing and preserving state.

 <h3>Train and test</h3>